fonnesbeck/Bios6301/slides/lecture1_git.md

     #   deleted:    badfile.txt
     #

-Now the change is staged to be committed, and the file will no longer be tracked by the repository (though evidence of its previous existence still appears in the git log).
+Now the change is staged to be committed, and the file will no longer be tracked by the repository.

+# Presenter Notes

+Note that evidence of its previous existence still appears in the git log.
 Later, we will show you how to retrieve files deleted from the repository, if you decide later that you need them.

+---

 Similar to deleting files, you cannot change the name of a file without doing so through Git.
 Here's what happens if, rather than deleting `badfile.txt`, I change its name to `goodfile.txt` simply by using the UNIX command `mv`: